Yiqing-Zhu2000/YOLOGlove/README.md

 chmod 600 set_18thresholds.sh
 sbatch set_18thresholds.sh
 ```
 3. After using the training image datasets to get suitable threshold for each category, use a new image as input to check whether it can detect whether the target is existing in this image.
+18 thresholds results from training data by using CC stored in `output/category_thresholds.csv`.
+If there is some upading in methods, remember to upload new thresulds.

 ## Use the threshold to check whether input image contain the target category.
 - Use ComputeCanada to run `YOLOGlove_SDT.py` check file.